2 Fußbälle liegen im Tor.

 Please note that the DFB (division National Teams & Akademie) is currently working on the following topics.
 We would be happy to see these topics addressed.

-• Contextualisation of the female cycle in professional football: For too long, we have applied training principles on male players and used the insights to train female players.
+• Contextualisation of female health in professional football: For too long, we have applied training principles based on male players and transferred these insights directly to female players.
 Future projects are aimed to educate and empower players, coaches, and support staff on how to optimally train women as women, ensuring health, wellbeing, and performance of female players.
-A special focus should be placed on the impact of the menstrual cycle on women's participation and performance.
+A special focus should be placed on the broad spectrum of female‑specific health factors that influence participation and performance, including but not limited to the menstrual cycle.